Alternatives to Boarding School for NWT Teens Without a Local High School

 Distance Learning: The Structured Option

-Distance learning programs — primarily through the Alberta Distance Learning Centre (ADLC) or, increasingly, through Aurora Polytechnic's programming — offer accredited courses that your teenager can complete from home.
+Distance learning programs — including Alberta Distance Learning Centre (ADLC) courses and other providers — offer accredited courses that your teenager can complete from home.
 These courses follow a structured curriculum with assignments, deadlines, and formal assessment.
+Aurora College is undergoing transformation into Aurora Polytechnic, so confirm any current distance offerings directly with the institution.

 The tradeoff: Distance learning requires reliable internet access.
 Video-based instruction, online assignments, and virtual classes demand bandwidth that many NWT communities cannot consistently provide.
 Satellite internet with throttled speeds and data caps makes streaming-heavy curricula difficult or impossible.
 ADLC courses can be adapted for offline completion in some cases, but the experience is designed for students with broadband access.